 What are some things your child never gets a chance to do?
 Maybe your daughter is an athlete who’s always wondered if she has an artistic side; or your son is a computer whiz who’s always enjoyed creative writing.

-OK a Room Makeover
+Approve a Room Makeover

 Even when public places are off limits, fresh air usually isn’t.
 So encourage your child to sit on the porch or in the yard and read, talk on the phone, or listen to music.